faridcher/ml-course/README.md

 To accomplish the assignments simply fill the parts of the code that is written "Your Code HERE".
 The assignment instructions (pdf) are included in this repository also.
 There is a RStudio project file in each exercise folder that is a proper starting point to complete the codes.

+The "Solutions" folder has the solutions to the exercises.
+The `.Rda` or `.txt` data files are not included in this folder.

 ## Dependencies (3rd party packages)
 I have tried my best not to use a 3rd party package in the starter codes.
 However to produce similar results and plots to Octave/Matlab I had to use a few packages although they are not many.